d2l-ai/d2l-en/chapter_attention-mechanisms-and-transformers/queries-keys-values.md

 What is quite remarkable is that the actual "code" to execute on the set of keys and values, namely the query, can be quite concise, even though the space to operate on is significant.
 This is a desirable property for a network layer as it does not require too many parameters to learn.
 Just as convenient is the fact that attention can operate on arbitrarily large databases without the need to change the way the attention pooling operation is performed.

-## Visualization

-One of the benefits of the attention mechanism is that it can be quite intuitive, particularly when the weights are nonnegative and sum to $1$.
-In this case we might *interpret* large weights as a way for the model to select components of relevance.
-While this is a good intuition, it is important to remember that it is just that, an *intuition*.
-Regardless, we may want to visualize its effect on the given set of keys, when applying a variety of different queries.
-This function will come in handy later.

 ```{.python .input}
 %%tab mxnet
 from d2l import mxnet as d2l